OpenFn/docs/docs/apps/postgresql.md

 ### Sample Job Expressions:

-This function creates a table in a database from a given array of columns.
+This function creates a table `users` in a database from a given array of columns.
 ```js
 insertTable('users', state =>
   state.data.map(column => ({